 Shirley Ardell Mason was born January 25, 1923 in

 Shirley began undergoing psychotherapy in 1954 with Dr. Cornelia Wilbur who diagnosed her with Multiple Personality Disorder.
-It was not until two years into her psychotherapy that Dr. Wilbur made Shirley aware of the autonomy and control the sixteen alternate selves had over her.
+It was not until two years into her psychotherapy that Dr. Wilbur made Shirley aware of the autonomy and control the fifteen alternate selves had over her.

 Shirley received a Master’s degree in Art Education from Columbia University's Teachers College in 1956 and later taught art at Rio Grande College in Ohio, before moving to Lexington, Kentucky in 1974.

 Shirley, became a highly regarded and commercially successful artist, signing only those works that she recognized as her own.
 Other earlier works of art, presumably created by one or more of the alternative selves, were many times not signed or signed by others, providing the only tangible evidence of Shirley’s dissociative states, in which she created art but did not acknowledge the works as her own.